themichaelwarren/docs/mixes/2023-12-23-its-beginning-to-look-a-lot-like-christmas.md

 ---
 {% include image.html src="/docs/assets/images/mixes/it's beginning to look a lot like christmas.jpg" %}

+{: .highlight }
+Some day soon we all will be together, if the fates allow

 {% include embed-audio.html src="/docs/assets/mixes/It's Beginning To Look A Lot Like Christmas.mp3" %}

 `````